whitenoisedev/WhiteNoiseDev/README.md

 ## Hi there 👋

-This is "semi-anonymous" space with some personal [reflections](https://whitenoise.dev/articles) and [projects](https://whitenoise.dev/projects).
+This is a "semi-anonymous" space with some personal reflections and projects.

 I am broadly interested in Machine learning & AI, with a particular focus on building systems that make the *right* decisions.